0x444454/Commodore-6309/README.md

 The variable resistors can be adjusted to define the shape and phase of the quadrature clock.
 These are there to debug the prototype, and can be replaced with fixed resistors of ideal value.

 These are the clocks as fed to the 6309.
+Orange is φ0 (E-Clock), Blue is the generated Q-Clock.
 They are a bit noisy in this prototype but work ok:

 ![clock adjustment and quadrature](media/2024-10-05_clocks.jpg)